gszafa/test/README.md

 ## What do you need?

 Project was tested on Ubuntu 16.04, if you try to run it on different distro make sure that you have already installed:
-* ansible
+* ansible (2.1.1.0)
-* vagrant
+* vagrant (1.9.2)
-* virtualbox
+* virtualbox (5.0.40)
-* curl
+* curl (7.47.0)
-* git (as first step in *how to start* will not work on any RHEL like OS ;) )
+* git (as first step in *how to start* will not work on any RHEL like OS ;) version: 2.7.4 )

+Project should work fine also on newer versions of packages, however for above versions it was builded and fully tested.

 ## How to start ?
 You can run this project in 4 steps: